 When I saw this recipe in Mark Bittman’s NYT column, I knew I’d have to try it immediately.
-Not only is the cake made in the food processor, which in past experience has yielded a dense, tender, moist and tight crumbed cake, but it uses almond paste.
+Mark Bittman's pound cake is made in the food processor.
+In the past, I've noticed that pound cakes made in the food processor yield a dense, tender and tight crumb.
+In addition to that, this recipe calls for almond paste.
+And almond paste is an interesting ingredient that could potentially enhance flavor and texture.

-Looking at the recipe and reading reviews, I was concerned that my food processor might not have the capacity to accommodate the batter and it also crossed my mind that if the whole cake didn’t get eaten I would have wasted money on almond paste.
+Looking at the recipe and reading reviews, I was concerned that my food processor might not have the capacity to accommodate the batter.
+That, plus I worried if the whole cake didn’t get eaten I would have wasted money on almond paste.
 The solution, since we are a small family of 3, was to make half the cake.

 As for the cake, my first thought upon taking a bite was “tastes like mail-order”.
 The texture, flavor, sticky topping and to some extent, the little foil loaf pan reminded me of the type of cake I might pay $20 for to have delivered.
 It was that good – quite citrus-y, but that’s why it’s in the title.